The throw feels right — until it doesn’t.

 By

-Action Invariants: The Secret DNA of Throws
+Action Invariants: The Hidden Architecture of Throws

-General Invariants: how your whole body closes distance—straight in, half-rotation (0–90°), or full rotation (up to 180°).
+• General action invariants describe how the body closes distance: straight entry, partial rotation (0–90°), or full rotation (up to 180°).

 A kinetic and kinematic analysis of the Harai-goshi judo technique